Table of Contents

 The most common intestinal parasites that infect cats are roundworms.
 There are two types: Toxascaris leonina and Toxocara cati.
 Through their excrement, infected cats discharge eggs into the environment.
 These eggs can live for up to 5 years and become contagious after two to three weeks.
 Extreme heat and disinfectants won’t harm them.

-Cats can contract roundworms via sniffing, licking, or hunting rodents that have minute worm larvae in their droppings.
+Cats can contract roundworms via sniffing, licking, or hunting rodents with minute worm larvae in their droppings.
 The larvae might go to other organs in pregnant cats and go dormant.
 The larvae reactivate after giving birth, move to the mammary glands, and infect the kittens through their mother’s milk.

 Tapeworms, sometimes known as flatworms, are named for their segmented, flat, and white bodies.
 They can cling to the cat’s intestinal wall thanks to hooks or suction cups on their heads.
 Cats excrete a lot of tapeworm eggs in their waste.
 Sometimes, a cat’s excrement will have little white, seed-like objects.
 Dipylidium caninum and Taenia taeniaeformis are the two most typical forms of tapeworms in cats.